Over 12,000 Volumes & Three Million+ Documents

 Welcome to the Lehigh County Historical Society’s Research Library and Archives.
 Here, at one of Pennsylvania’s most significant archives, there is a wealth of resource material for the serious and casual historian and the genealogist: books, maps, newspapers, photographs, oral histories, church and social records, personal and family papers, business documents and numerous county records.

 To prevent the spread of coronavirus in our community, we are offering researchers our convenient Research Request Look-up Service.
 A “look-up” is defined as looking up information about one named person, topic or document in a specific collection or record group.
-For more information and to request a look-up, please complete our “Look-up” Request Form and send payment with your request.
+For more information and to request a look-up, please complete our

 New Research Library Use Procedures during COVID-19